ST-77/autonomous-ball-sorting-robot/README.md

 ## Overview

-This project was completed as part of a university coursework.
+This project was completed as part of a university coursework in a team of two.
 The goal was to develop a C-based Webots controller for a Pioneer 3DX mobile robot operating inside a simulated arena with coloured balls and coloured goal zones.

 The robot uses camera-based RGB colour detection to identify green and blue balls, estimate the target ball position, and guide its movement.
 The controller uses a finite state machine to manage searching, moving, pushing, preparing for the next target, and stopping once the sorting process is complete.